giantswarm/happa/.github/pull_request_template.md

-**IMPORTANT: The changelog for the next release is generated automatically, based on pull requests merged to `master`.
-In order to properly categorize the changes made, you should allocate a proper label to your pull request:**
+Release notes for happa are generated automatically, based on pull request titles and labels.
+Please provide a nice title and select the right labels for this PR.
+Thank you!

+Relevant labels are:

-- Introducing a new feature
+- Introduction of a new feature:
   - `kind/feature`

-- Changing existing functionality
+- Changes in existing functionality:
   - `kind/change`
   - `kind/ux-enhancement`

-- Soon-to-be removed features
+- Soon-to-be removed features:
   - `kind/deprecation`

-- Removing features
+- Removal of a user-facing feature:
   - `kind/removal`

-- Fixing bugs
+- Bugfix:
   - `kind/bug`

-- Fixing vulnerabilities
+- Mitigation of security vulnerabilities:
   - `kind/security`

-**Excluded from changelog**
+Excluded from changelog:

-- `dependencies` (Updating dependencies)
+- `dependencies` - Updating dependencies
-- `kind/dev-change` (Changing development commands, file structure, etc.)
+- `kind/dev-change` - Changing development commands, file structure, etc.
-- `kind/refactor` (Improving the implementation of a specific part of the codebase, without changing its functionality)
+- `kind/refactor` - Improving the implementation of a specific part of the codebase, without changing its functionality